apache/spark/docs/structured-streaming-programming-guide.md

   - **Socket source (for testing)** - Reads UTF8 text data from a socket connection.
 The listening server socket is at the driver.
 Note that this should be used only for testing as this does not provide end-to-end fault-tolerance guarantees.

+  - **Rate source (for testing)** - Generates data at the specified number of rows per second, each output row contains a `timestamp` and `value`.
+Where `timestamp` is a `Timestamp` type containing the time of message dispatch, and `value` is of `Long` type containing the message count, starting from 0 as the first row.
+This source is intended for testing and benchmarking.

 Some sources are not fault-tolerant because they do not guarantee that data can be replayed using checkpointed offsets after a failure.
 See the earlier section on [fault-tolerance semantics](#fault-tolerance-semantics).